ome/bioformats/docs/sphinx/formats/olympus-fluoview-fv1000.rst

 **Please note that while we have specification documents for this format, we are not able to distribute them to third parties.**

-Bio-Formats uses a modified version of the `Apache Jakarta POI
+Bio-Formats uses a modified version of the `Apache POI
-<http://jakarta.apache.org/poi/>`_ library to read OIB files.
+<http://poi.apache.org/>`_ library to read OIB files.
 OIF stands for "Original Imaging Format".
 OIB stands for "Olympus Image Binary".
 OIF is a multi-file format that includes an .oif file and a directory of